Mage: The Awakening: Background and setting

 As with the other games in the Chronicles of Darkness, the history presented in the game provides for some ambiguity.
-However, the "origin story" of magic and mages is less ambiguous (or at least given more lip-service) than that of vampires or werewolves.
+However, the "origin story" of magic and mages is less ambiguous than that of vampires or werewolves.

 In the mythic past, a mysterious island existed with a single towering mountain, encircled by dragons that lived upon its summit.
 The mountain called to humanity through dreams and visions.
 Over time, the dragons left and the mountain continued to call.
 Some humans answered the call and sought it out.
 The humans who moved there discovered the first secrets of magic, and through magic they created the mighty city-state now known as Atlantis, Meru, Lemuria, etc. though its true name has been lost to time.

 Over time, the mages became filled with hubris, and began fighting over how best to lead the world.
 The battle separated the Earth into the Fallen World and the Supernal Realm, with the chasm of the Abyss in between.
 The Fallen World is the world where humanity now exists, and the Supernal realm is the realm of magic, where the victorious mages of long ago now reside.
 The Abyss that separates the two worlds prevents most of humanity from awakening to magic and hampers the power of mages trapped in the Fallen World.

 Mages believe that the Supernal Realm is the truth of reality and the origin of magic.
 It is ruled by the Exarchs, powerful mages who have established themselves as its rulers.
 The Exarchs wish to snuff out the memory of "Atlantis" and knowledge of magic so that they will remain the supreme masters of reality.
 They are more godlike forces than human beings now; however, this means that they must influence the Fallen World through servants.

 Resistance against the Exarchs is possible because of the Oracles, a small number (probably five) of Atlantean mages who also reached the Supernal Realm.
 They each created (or maybe are) one of the Watchtowers, which are locations in the Supernal Realms that can cut through the Abyss.
 They serve as paths towards magic, allowing Sleepers (humans unaware of magic) to awaken to it.
 Each mage visits a Watchtower during their Awakening—through means perhaps accidental, or perhaps resulting from a person's nature or understanding—and their magical abilities are forever affected by that journey.

 Fragments of the organizations, artifacts and writings from the First City survive to the present day, and mages hope to use this knowledge to further their various causes, by gaining a stronger connection to the Supernal Realm.